Building montreuil.dev: A Brutalist Developer Portfolio

 The core layout component embodies brutalist principles through:

-- Terminal-inspired navigation with path-style links (
+- Terminal-inspired navigation with path-style links (/about,/projects)

-) - High contrast borders and structural elements
+- High contrast borders and structural elements

 - Minimalist status bar showing location and availability